Miles Sanders Player Prop Bets for NFL Week 17 - Philadelphia vs. Washington - NewsBreak

 Season Stats

-- Sanders has rushed for a team-leading 754 yards on 137 carries (50.3 yards per game) while scoring zero touchdowns.
+- Sanders has churned out a team-high 754 rushing yards (50.3 per game) and scored zero touchdowns.

+- He also averages 10.5 receiving yards per game, catching 26 passes for 158 yards.

 - He has received 137 of his team's 483 carries this season (28.4%).